ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/browsingandmanagingemployees.md

 __Log this user out__ – This will log the user out of all of their active sessions, whether that is the Drive Mapper application or the web app.

-You can also change some of the user’s permissions by expanding the __User Access__ tab.
+You can also change some of the user's permissions by expanding the __User Access__ tab.

 ![Image79](files/Image79.png)

-You won’t be able to adjust all permissions but you will be able to enable or disable some such as __Manage client users__ and __Create shared distribution groups__.
+You won't be able to adjust all permissions but you will be able to enable or disable some such as __Manage client users__ and __Create shared distribution groups__.

 ![Image80](files/Image80.png)